John C. Thompson

 He was a member of the East Liverpool High School Class of 1943 and was graduated from Phillips Academy in Andover, Massachusetts in 1944.
 He was then admitted to Yale University, but enlisted in the Navy V-12 Officer Training Program before entering Yale, where he was graduated with honors in 1948.

-Forever loyal to his hometown, he was a lifelong booster and board member of Thompson Park, which was given to the city by his ancestor and composer, Will L. Thompson.
+Forever loyal to his hometown, he was a lifelong booster and board member of Thompson Park, which was given to the city by his great uncle and composer, Will L. Thompson.
 He served as a director and Chairman of the Board of the East Liverpool City Hospital, and served on the boards of three local community banks, along with the Riverview Cemetery Association.
 He was heavily involved in the Buckeye Council of the Boy Scouts of America where he was awarded the prestigious Silver Beaver Award, the United Way, and the County Republican Party.
 He was honored as a Paul Harris Fellow by the East Liverpool Rotary Club and was a 2004 inductee into the Lou Holtz Upper Ohio Valley Hall of Fame.
-As a lifelong member of Emmanuel Presbyterian Church, he served as an Elder and Clerk of Session, and was honored as a Heritage Member in 2002.
+As a lifelong member of Emmanuel Presbyterian Church, he served as an Elder and Clerk of Session and was honored as a Heritage Member in 2002.
 Throughout his life, he constantly encouraged others to make East Liverpool a better place in which to live.

 He is survived at home by his wife, Margaret “Peggy” Penn Thompson, whom he married on May 31, 1963.
 Also surviving are their children: Wm.
 Penn Plummer of Waynesboro, Virginia; Thomas E. Plummer of Nyack, New York; Julia T. Gorman and her husband, Robert, of Redding, Connecticut; and Douglas M. Thompson and his wife, Meredith, of Danbury, Connecticut.
 John also leaves behind his grandchildren: Ian Gorman, Abigail Merrill and her husband, Tyler; Lucia Gorman, Madeline Thompson, and Malcolm Thompson.
-He was Uncle John to Mitsie, Mary Martha, Becky, Mac, and Fred Koos, and David and Scott Wykoff.
+He was Uncle John to Mitsie, Mary Martha, Rebecca, Mac, and Fred Koos, and David and Scott Wykoff.

 In addition to his parents, he was preceded in death by two sisters, Millicent “Millie” Mayers and Carol Wykoff.